yonora/SAMS/README.md

-# Sley - Student Management System
+# Sley - Student Assessment and Management System

-A Flask-based web application for managing student attendance, exams, and quizzes.
+A Flask-based web application for managing student accounts, recording attendance and assessment scores, and generating reports.

 ## Features

+## 🚀 Features

+- Manage student accounts and information
-- Track student attendance
+- Track and record student attendance
-- Manage exam records
-- Record quiz results
+- Create quizzes and exams, and record scores
-- Simple and intuitive interface
+- Generate performance and attendance reports (PDF)

 ## Prerequisites